-We also recommended Garuda as they have a 23kg allowance for diving equipment which you will not receive on some of the other airlines.
+Garuda Indonesia has a 23kg allowance for diving equipment which you may not receive on some of the other airlines.

 If you need help, Blue Marlin Komodo is happy to organise domestic flights for you.
 Please note that a 10% service fee applies for this service.

 Several small, local companies offer 3 to 5-day tours between Labuan Bajo and the Gili Islands off the coast of Lombok.
 These tours usually stop on Komodo Island to see the dragons as well as offer snorkelling at manta locations.
 Please be very aware that these boats rarely offer even the most basic of safety features.
 There have been several boat accidents that have highlighted the dangers of booking such trips.
 While these trips may seem like a great bargain – please consider how much you risk.
 There are rarely life jackets, life rafts, navigational equipment or even radios.
 Even if you choose one of the “safer” companies, please realise that “safer” in this context does not mean “safe,” nor anything even remotely close to “safe.”
 If you are still quite intent on taking such a trip, please be especially cautious and heed weather reports in the wet season which runs roughly from November to March.